whiteclover/Medoly/docs/rest_service.rst

 .. note::
-    As you see in steps below, modely uses  the jsonify method the make a json response, and the object has __json__ method will invoke to get json data.
+    As you see in steps below, modely uses  the jsonify method the make a json response, and the object has ``__json__`` method will be invoked to get json data.

 Create a resource handler
 =========================